-You can download a PDF book sampler that contains the book’s full TOC, Introduction, and Chapter 1 here.
+You can find sample content, including the book’s full TOC, Introduction, and Chapter 1 here.
 Chapter 1, “Vision and architecture,” covers the basic architecture of the platform, while most of the chapters delve deeply into the internal system behavior.
 This is the type of knowledge that helps to round out your understanding of the platform and inform your design decisions, even though, in some cases, the internal details have no immediate impact on the exposed API.

 Windows Phone 8 Development Internals covers the breadth of application development for the Windows Phone 8 platform.
 You can build applications for Windows Phone 8 by using either managed code (in C# or Microsoft Visual Basic) or native code (in C++).
 This book covers both C# managed development and C++ native development.
 The primary development and design tools are Microsoft Visual Studio and Microsoft Expression Blend; this book focuses on Visual Studio.
 Each chapter covers a handful of related features.
 For each feature, the book provides one or more sample applications and walks you through the significant code.
 This approach can both help you understand the techniques used and also the design and implementation choices that you must make in each case.
 Potential pitfalls are called out, as are scenarios in which you can typically make performance or UX improvements.
 An underlying theme is that apps should conform not only to the user interface design guidelines, but also to the notion of a balanced, healthy phone ecosystem.